AdobeDocs/analytics.en/help/components/c-classifications2/crb/classification-rule-definitions.md

   </tr>
   <tr>
    <td colname="col1"> <p>Lookback window </p> </td>
    <td colname="col2"> <p>When you activate and validate rules, you can specify whether the rules should overwrite existing classifications for affected keys.
 (Only classified keys that have been previously passed into <span class="keyword"> Adobe Analytics</span> within the time period you specify are affected.) </p> <p>If you to not specify a <span class="term"> lookback window</span>, the rules look back roughly one month (depending on current day of the month.)
 Existing classifications are never overwritten unless you enable this option. </p> <p><b>Dev Center</b>: Partners can create classification rules in the <span class="wintitle"> Dev Center</span>.
 These rules are deployed when the customer activates an integration.
-In the <span class="wintitle"> Dev Center</span>, the <span class="uicontrol"> Overwrite Since</span> option lets the partner specify whether the customer can determine the overwrite value when activating or editing an integration. </p> <p>See <a href="/help/components/c-classifications2/crb/classification-quickstart-rules.md" format="dita" scope="local"> How Rules Are Processed</a> for more information about rule processing. </p> </td>
+In the <span class="wintitle"> Dev Center</span>, the <span class="uicontrol"> Overwrite Since</span> option lets the partner specify whether the customer can determine the overwrite value when activating or editing an integration. </p> <p>See <a href="/help/components/c-classifications2/crb/classification-quickstart-rules.md"  > How Rules Are Processed</a> for more information about rule processing. </p> </td>
   </tr>
   <tr>
-   <td colname="col1"> <a href="/help/components/c-classifications2/crb/classification-quickstart-rules.md" format="dita" scope="local"> Add Rule </a> </td>
+   <td colname="col1"> <a href="/help/components/c-classifications2/crb/classification-quickstart-rules.md"  > Add Rule </a> </td>
    <td colname="col2"> <p>Lets you add rules to the rule set. </p> <p>Note:  If a value is matched twice or more in a set of rules, the system uses the last rule to classify the value. </p> </td>
   </tr>
   <tr>